jwhitaker-cgl/coastalgenomicslab.gitbhub.io/README.md

-# Welcome to the Coastal Genomics Lab at University of Maryland Eastern Shore
+# Welcome to the Coastal Genomics Lab at UMES